 The exclusive club for teenagers can be found on Deck 11 at the Vibe.
 Teens in this age group, as well as the Edge, receive special clearance to these clubs when they check in and receive their Key to the World card.
 The Vibe even has a secret entrance which is obviously ultra cool, whether you are a teenager or not.
 This club offers a lot of the same features as the Edge, as well as scavenger hunts, improv, cooking classes, and multiple challenges in an array of subjects.

 ► For Kids: Disney isn’t ranked the #1 cruise for families without good reason.
-Everyone on a cruise is catered to with every single taste, interest and age group in mind.
+Everyone on a cruise is catered to with every single taste, interest and age group in mind, including kids.
 Kids will love cruising with Disney!
 We can speak to this preference personally!

 If you think Disney cruises are just for kids, you’d be wrong.
 Though we can’t deny that we love the magic the mouse has to offer, we find an array of activities to participate in all day long.
 Not to mention, much like our trips to Walt Disney World, the food can’t be beat.